 How Many Solar Batteries Do You Need For 24/7 Home Power Supply?

-To achieve 24/7 home power supply, solar batteries must store enough energy for nighttime use.
+To achieve a 24/7 home power supply, solar batteries must store enough energy for nighttime use.
 Calculations should consider actual kWh usage and system efficiency for optimal battery capacity.

 Basic formula: Required battery nominal capacity (kWh) ≥ (Total daily electricity consumption (kWh) × 1 day) ÷ (Battery depth of discharge × Discharge efficiency).
 The discharge efficiency is 0.9.